semanticdatalayer/SML/sml-reference/datasets.md

 The name of the dataset column to use as an incremental indicator.
 This column must have values that increase monotonically, such as a numeric UNIX timestamp showing seconds since epoch, or a Timestamp/DateTime.
-The values in this column enable the AtScale engine both to append rows to an aggregate table and update rows during an incremental rebuild.
+The values in this column enable the query engine both to append rows to an aggregate table and update rows during an incremental rebuild.

 The values of this column should be of one of the following data types: